Auto-Rig

 Click Match to Rig

-Switch to Edit Mode (Tab key) and add a bone (Shift-A)
+Switch to Edit Mode with Tab key and add a bone with Shift-A

-It won’t interfere with the scripted instructions, unless these new bones have same names as existing ones (for example do not name a new bone “c_root.x” or “c_head.x” or “head.x”, these bones are already part of the base rig).
+It won’t conflict with the scripted instructions, unless these new bones have same names as existing ones (for example do not name a new bone c_root.x or c_head.x, these bones are already part of the base rig).

-To export to Fbx, they must be set as custom bones in order to tell the exporter to include them in the rig, see Custom bones
+To export, they must be tagged as custom bones in order to tell the exporter to include them in the exported skeleton, see Custom Bones

 Limitations: